build-on-aws/content/posts/picturesocial/08-how-to-add-just-in-time-capacity-kubernetes/index.md

 ---
-title: Picturesocial - How to add just in time compute capacity to a Kubernetes Cluster
+title: Picturesocial - How to add just-in-time compute capacity to a Kubernetes Cluster
-description: Adding compute power to a Kubernetes Cluster could be challenging, mostly because when the demand of compute triggers a scale in instance count the time it takes for new instances to be ready could take up to 10 minutes.
-In this video we are going to learn about Karpenter, an open source project that helps to have the power you need just when you need it.
+description: Adding compute power to a Kubernetes Cluster could be challenging and scaling times may be uncertain.
+In this post we are going to learn about Karpenter, an open source project that helps to have the power you need just when you need it.
 tags:
   - kubernetes
   - containers